Yonle/Community-Rules/RULES.en.md

 - Pirates
 - Spam

 Act as nice as possible.
-A childish behavior is unacceptable and will rejected from this community.
+A childish behavior is unwelcome.